National Foundation Day (Korea): Summarize

-개천절 is a public holiday in South and North Korea on 3 October.
+Gaecheonjeol is a public holiday in South and North Korea on 3 October.
 Also known by the English name National Foundation Day, this holiday celebrates the legendary formation of the first Korean state of Gojoseon in 2333 BC.
 This date has traditionally been regarded as the date for the founding of the Korean people.
 Although not as a public holiday, with an annual ceremony at the Mausoleum of Tangun, the founder of Gojoseon.
 The word “개천절” has a specific meaning which widely benefits humans and ruling the world with reason.
 National holidays can be defined as those commemorations that a nation's government has deemed important enough to warrant inclusion in the list of official public holidays.
 They tend to honor a person or event that has been critical in the development of the nation and its identity.
 Such people and events usually reflect values and traditions shared by a large portion of the citizenry.

 When the Provisional Government of the Republic of Korea was established in 1919, the provisional government established 3 October of the lunar calendar as a national holiday.
 After the deliberation of the "Deliberation Council regarding the change of celebrations of gaecheonjeol (개천절) from the lunar calendar to the solar calendar," which was appointed by the Culture and Education Ministry in 1949, it changed the lunar calendar into a solar calendar and became a great practice as it was said that the records of 3 October were precious.
 There is also a song that was originally sung by people who were believers of Daejongism.
 After National Foundation Day became a national holiday, the lyrics were changed as it is sung nowadays.
 Also, the holiday is similar to many holidays around the world in that it is celebrated with huge displays of fireworks.
 In Seoul, it always takes place in Yeouido Han River Park, and crowds of people will gather there to watch the fireworks on that day.
 Each year of the day, a ceremony to honor Tangun is held at the Chamseongdan altar at the summit of Mt.
 Manisan.
 This altar is said to have been built by Tangun and is a legendary place of worship and sacrifice favored by ancient kings during Korean history.